Online Learning under Budget and ROI Constraints via Weak Adaptivity: Adaptivity in Primal-Dual Frameworks

 where $\nu(T)\ge0$ is such that $\nu(T)=o(T)$, and $\cumdb$ (resp., $\cumdr$) is a term sublinear in $T$ related to the budget (resp., ROI) constraint.

-\cref{alg:meta alg} summarizes the structure of our dual-balancing primal-dual framework.
-For each $t$, the algorithm first computes primal and dual actions at time $t$ by invoking $\cRp.\nextelement$ and $\cRd.\nextelement$.
-The action at time $t$ is going to be $x_t\sim\vpi_t$ unless the available budget $B_t$ is less than 1, in which case we set $x_t$ equal to the void action $\nullx$.
-Then, $\lossp(x_t)$ and $\lossd$ are observed, and the budget consumption is updated according to the realized cost $c_t$.
-Finally, the internal state of the two regret minimizers is updated on the basis of the feedback specified by $\lossp,\lossd$ (see the invocation of $\observeutility[]$).
-The algorithm terminates when the $T$ is reached.
-We will denote by $\tau\in[T]$ the time in which the budget is fully depleted and the decision maker starts playing the void action $\nullx$.

 The choice of the primal regret minimizer is primarily influenced by the specific problem being considered.
-On the other hand, the dual problem remains constant, and thus we proceed by presenting an appropriate dual regret minimizer. \Cref{sec:app} will provide some examples of primal regret minimizers satisfying \Cref{eq:interval regret} for relevant application scenarios.
+On the other hand, the dual problem remains constant, and thus we proceed by presenting an appropriate dual regret minimizer. \Cref{sec:app} will provide some examples of primal regret minimizers satisfying \Cref{eq:interval regret} for relevant applications.